stfc/PSyclone/doc/user_guide/profiling.rst

 PSyclone can be used with a variety of existing profiling tools.
-It currently supports dl_timer, Dr Hook, the NVIDIA GPU profiling tools and it comes with a simple stand-alone timer library.
+It currently supports dl_timer, TAU, Dr Hook, the NVIDIA GPU profiling tools and it comes with a simple stand-alone timer library.
 The :ref:`PSyData API <psy_data>` (see also the :ref:`Developer Guide <dev_guide:psy_data>`)